 M-RIC has a dedicated team who bring together service users, carers, members of the public, researchers and healthcare professionals to work side-by-side to shape and inform research plans.

-You can watch a video below from M-RIC’s Co-Directors, patient and public involvement and engagement team and public advisors discussing how service users and carer involvement is at the heart of M-RIC’s research.
+The video below from M-RIC’s Co-Directors, patient and public involvement and engagement team and public advisors showcases how service user and carer involvement is at the heart of M-RIC’s research.

 Increasing research capacity